Diversity, Inclusion and Belonging

 Employee resource groups

-Our employee resource groups work closely with the DIB Committee to provide space for connection and development and ensure continuous dialogue around DIB throughout the organization.
+Our employee resource groups work closely with the DIB Committee to provide space for connection and development and to ensure continuous dialogue around DIB is held across and throughout the organization.
 Here are few examples of employee-led groups that are helping to foster a more inclusive culture at BCLC.

 PRIDE